Simple’s calorie calculator — for your weight loss journey

 Counting calories isn’t the only way to be in a caloric deficit

-Nailing the calorie intake you need to lose weight can happen without you ever opening a calculator or calorie-counting app.
+Nailing the calorie intake you need to lose weight can happen without ever opening a calculator or calorie-counting app.
 (Or putting pen to calorie-counting paper, if you’re old school.)

 With intermittent fasting, all you need to do is set your timer.

-The other 12–18 hours, you’ll be in the “fasting window.”
+For the other 12–18 hours, you’ll be in the “fasting window.”
 During this time, you eat nothing (but stay well hydrated by drinking plenty of water).

 Just by shortening your eating window, you create that crucial calorie deficit.

 That’s why we love it — and why we recommend it to you.
-If you’re into it, get started today by taking our SIMPLE quiz.
+If you’re into it, get started today by taking our Simple quiz.
 We have plenty of smart tools to support you, including fasting reminders, nutrition tips to improve your food choices, and tons of wellness content!

 Is calorie counting for weight loss sustainable?